 Are SSL and TLS the Same Thing?

-Although these protocols are closely related, it’s important to remember that they are distinct from one another, and both play critical roles in online security.
+Although these protocols are closely related, it’s important to remember that they are distinct, and both play critical roles in online security.

 - SSL, released in 1995, was the first cryptographic protocol designed to protect the confidentiality and integrity of data transferred across the internet.

-- It was initially developed by Netscape to securely communicate credit card information over the web.
+- It was initially developed by Netscape to communicate credit card information over the web securely.